anablock/nextjs-dashboard-template/README.md

 Trigger Event: When an event that should be debounced (like a keystroke in the search box) occurs, a timer starts.
 Wait: If a new event occurs before the timer expires, the timer is reset.
 Execution: If the timer reaches the end of its countdown, the debounced function is executed.

+* fetch the data on the server, and pass it to the component as a prop.